 2. Prevent Fallout with a Protein Egg Mask

-One of the biggest risk factors for hair loss is a lack of protein in the diet.
+One factor for hair loss is insufficient protein in the diet.
 If you’re not a meat-eater, you’re probably already aware of the different ways to infuse protein into your diet, but you can also create a protein mask for your hair!

-Just combine 1/2 an avocado, 1 egg, 1 tablespoon of coconut oil, and 1/2 teaspoon of honey.
-Apply to hair for at least 30 minutes, and then shampoo to remove.
+Just combine ½ an avocado, 1 egg, 1 tablespoon of coconut oil, and ½ teaspoon of honey.
+Apply to your hair for at least 30 minutes, and then shampoo to remove.